-Whether it’s a hurricane or any other disaster, we are ready with an extensive disaster recovery plan in place to assure you that we will be open and ready to serve you as quickly as possible.
+Whether it’s a hurricane or some other type of disaster, we have an extensive disaster recovery plan in place to assure you that we will be open and ready to serve you as quickly as possible.

-- KEEP IMPORTANT RECORDS SAFE: Place marriage and family records, including adoption papers, property deeds, birth certificates, wills, insurance policies, passports, Social Security cards, immunization records, credit card account numbers, car titles or lease contracts, bank and investment account numbers, and three years of tax returns in a safe deposit box at a bank branch not at risk of a severe storm surge.
-(Remember: the bank does not provide insurance coverage on the contents of your safe deposit box.
-We don’t know what the box contains, so there is no way for it to be insured.
-Be sure your safe deposit box contents are covered through your homeowner or renter insurance policy.)
+- KEEP IMPORTANT RECORDS SAFE: Place marriage and family records, including adoption papers, property deeds, birth certificates, wills, insurance policies, passports, Social Security cards, immunization records, credit card account numbers, car titles or lease contracts, bank and investment account numbers, and three years of tax returns in a safe deposit box at a bank branch that is not at risk of a severe storm surge.
+We have a variety of safe deposit boxes available for you to keep your valuables secure and protected with us.

 - MAKE COPIES: It’s a good idea to make official copies of critical documents such as birth certificates, adoption papers, marriage certificates and the deed to your home for safekeeping, perhaps with an attorney.

 - INVENTORY VALUABLES: Keep a list and photographs of household valuables for insurance purposes.